Patrick2003/shelflight/README.md

 # shelflight
-Arduino Code for esp8266 to control the hue of a LED strip.
+Arduino Code for esp8266 to control the hue and brightness of a LED strip.

 The configuration.h has to look like the following example: